solarlizard/recorder/doc/README.md

 ````
 4. Watch record in ````./records/rec.mpg````

-Of course we need to imporve client to work with recoring client different way than ususal, S3 storing, converting to MP4, managing server, failover detection e.t.c.
+Of course we need to improve client to work with recording client different way than usual, S3 storing, converting to MP4, managing server, failover detection e.t.c.

 ### Problems:
 1. Audio and video synchronization is sensitive to CPU load